-Tangerine trees require a lot of water, in the beginning, to help them settle down.
-Gradually reduce the amount of water applied to the tree as it becomes older.
+Tangerine trees require a lot of water initially to help them settle down.
+Gradually reduce the amount of water applied to the tree as it ages.

 Overwatering causes the roots to drown and promotes illness, so while tangerines require a lot of water, don't overdo it.
 Consistency in the amount of water you offer is important because varying quantities might cause the fruits to split.

 The ideal method is to water the soil surrounding the tree and allow it to absorb the water before adding more.
 Watering once or twice a week is usually plenty.

 Tangerine trees cultivated in containers and those planted in the ground require fertilization twice a year.
 It's time to apply the first fertilizer application when new growth appears.

 Citrus trees require a lot of zinc, nitrogen, and iron.
 Therefore use a fertilizer intended for them.
 To avoid burning the plants, always follow the instructions.
 Some individuals feed trees in the ground using fertilizer spikes like those from Jobe's Organics.